 Recently, DBS Bank announced that it will be transferring its retail equity trading under DBS Vickers to the bank by the end of the year.

-By taking over the business of remisiers, who are self-employed trading representatives, and with nary a mention of compensation for these people who may be losing their jobs, DBS bank demonstrates the "let's move on" attitude that is taking hold in Singapore.
+By taking over the business of remisiers, who are self-employed trading representatives, and with nary a mention of compensation for these people who may be losing their jobs, DBS demonstrates the "let's move on" attitude that is taking hold in Singapore.

-DBS is also setting a bad precedent for the rest of the industry, leaving several other thousand remisiers living in fear of losing their jobs too.
+DBS is also setting a bad precedent for the rest of the industry, leaving several thousand other remisiers living in fear of losing their jobs too.

 Token compensation, if offered, would add insult to injury.